Image Segmentation and Classification of E-waste for Training Robots for Waste Segregation: Methodology

-Mask-RCNN consists of ResNet Backbone to extract features, with deep layers capturing semantic information and shallow layers capturing fine details.
-FPN enhances the backbone by creating a feature pyramid, enabling detection of objects at different scales.
+Mask R-CNN consists of a ResNet Backbone to extract features, with deep layers capturing semantic information and shallow layers capturing fine details.
+FPN enhances the backbone by creating a feature pyramid, enabling the detection of objects at different scales.
 These are then passed through the Region Proposal Network and finally through the mask prediction heads to generate the final output.